Contents

 What is a 415 correction?

 Excessive annual additions under Section 415 (c) of the Code may now be “self-correcting” by distributing the excessive amounts no later than 9 ½ months after the plan’s limitation year (currently the annual additions). in excess must be distributed within 2 ½ months after the plan limitation year).
-See the article : Ask the Expert: The rules for ‘backdoor’ Roth IRAs.
+To see also : Do you really need a financial adviser?
+Take this six-question test to find out..

 How do you correct excess salary deferrals?

 Correction of Excess Surpluses Excess surpluses can be corrected by distributing the excess (including gains) at the due date of your tax return.
-See the article : David Defeso will teach you what to do after maximizing your retirement account.
+On the same subject : 10 Retirement Planning Mistakes People Make at 50.

 Can I reverse 401k contribution?